 Here are some real-life examples how some of our clients had been adversely affected by unqualified advice from the mortgage brokers.
 These are just a sample of examples that we are aware off.
 There are many other untold examples out there.

 Our first home buyer client was looking for a high-specs, high quality home in the eastern suburbs, around Glen Waverley.
 We found one which "ticked every box" (in the client's own words).
 They paid for a building and pest inspection, got the Contract of Sales and Section 32 reviewed by the solicitors.
-Our buyer's advocate assessed the property to be worth around $2.4-2.5 million, and it could sell for around the $2.5 million dollar mark, which is within the client's budget.
+Our buyer's advocate assessed the property to be worth around $2.4-2.5 million, and it could sell for around the $2.5 million dollar mark, which is well within the client's budget.
 We agreed to proceed with preparing for the auction bid at around $2.5 million.

 The evening before the auction, the mortgage clerk sent our client a "valuation" of $2.1 million, which is significantly lower that our valuation of $2.4-2.5million.
 Now, because this opinion came from a person representing the lender, the client wrongly trusted the valuation and would not agree to bidding more than $2.15million.
-The property was auctioned and sold for $2.52 million.
+The property was eventually auctioned and sold for $2.52 million.
 Our property appraisal was spot on, and $2.52 million was a price which our client would be more than happy to pay for.

 They realised that they had misplaced their trusts, and their heart sank when they knew what they had done.
 They could have walked away with the keys to their dream home, if they had not trusted their mortgage broker's property advice.